Mega6776/NK-in-ICC/README.md

   <li>
     <h3>Media</h3>
-    <p>Extra media (animations, images, diagrams) created to provide accesible visualizations for processes detailed in the research paper.</p>
+    <p>Extra media (animations, images, diagrams) created to provide accessible visualizations for processes detailed in the research paper.</p>
     <ul>
       <li><strong>Animations:</strong> Animations of underlying biological processes relevant to the research</li>
       <li><strong>Images:</strong> Images related to the findings of the research</li>